Shatterstone Herb Halts Hepatitis B Virus and Herpes

 And it is harder for viruses to become resistant to whole plant extracts, because plant compounds typically have tens and even hundreds of biochemical compounds – while pharmaceuticals typically have one.
 Plants can also alter their chemical makeup subtly to challenge infectious agents before they become resistant.

 Plants use many resources to inhibit viruses.
 An example of these are lectins.
-I discussed the research and the many antiviral lectin plants at length in this article.
+I discussed the research showing how many lectins are naturally antiviral.

 Shatterstone herb inhibits hepatitis B virus